Wildlife Removal In Shamong, NJ

 Shamong

 We use low-stress, humane traps to safely capture raccoons, squirrels, skunks, opossums, and groundhogs.
-Once captured, animals are handled in accordance with New Jersey regulations and removed as safely as conditions allow.
+Animals are handled in accordance with New Jersey regulations and removed as safely as conditions allow.

 Shamong

-The best way to stop repeat activity is to shut down access.
-We inspect the structure carefully and seal likely entry points with durable exclusion materials.
+We seal likely entry points with durable exclusion materials based on how the animal got in.
 That may include vent protection, chimney caps, roofline sealing, and reinforcement around crawlspace or foundation openings.

 Shamong

 Wildlife can tear insulation, break through soffits and vents, and chew wiring or wood components.
-We repair wildlife damage in attics and along the exterior so the property is not left vulnerable after the removal is done.
+Repairing that damage helps keep the property from staying exposed after the animal is removed.

 Shamong

-When the problem starts with animals in the attic, droppings, urine, nesting debris, and stained insulation can create serious odor and sanitation issues.
-We clean, disinfect, and deodorize affected areas so the attic or crawlspace is safer and more usable after the wildlife problem is resolved.
+Droppings, urine, nesting debris, and stained insulation can create odor and sanitation issues.
+We clean, disinfect, and deodorize affected areas so the attic or crawlspace is safer after the wildlife problem is resolved.

-The Animals Most Likely to Cause Problems Around Shamong
+The Animals Most Likely to Cause Problems Around Wooded Properties

-Please note that UFO Nuisance Wildlife Control does not handle domestic animals like cats or dogs.
+Please note: We do not handle domestic animals such as stray cats or dogs.

 Racoon

-Raccoons often get into attics, roof edges, and chimney areas.
+Raccoons often get into attics, roof edges, and chimney areas, where they can leave droppings, odor, damaged vents, or torn insulation.

 Squirrel

-Squirrels chew wiring, wood, and insulation and often enter through roof edges or vents.
+Squirrels chew wiring, wood, and insulation and often enter through roof edges, vents, soffits, or fascia gaps.

 Flying Squirrel

-Flying squirrels can slip into tiny gaps near the roofline or eaves and stay hidden.
+Flying squirrels can slip into tiny gaps near the roofline or eaves and may stay hidden until scratching or nighttime movement becomes noticeable.

 Bat